agsb/milliForth-RiscV/docs/Notes.md

     IMMEDIATE word only works outside word definition, it always make latest word immediate.

+    Not using smudge,
+          colon saves HERE into HEAD and
+          semis loads LATEST from HEAD;

 ## For Devs

     Chuck Moore uses 64 columns, be wise, obey rule 72 CPL;

     Never mess with two underscore variables;

-    Not using smudge,
-          colon saves "here" into "head" and
-          semis loads "lastest" from "head";

 # For stacks